Learn about the causes and solutions for condoms associated erection problems

 The right lubrication can go a long way to keep you hard during sex.
-Applying lube inside the condom before using it can make it easier to put on, more comfortable and improve sex for you and your partner.
+Applying lube inside the condom before using it can make it easier to put on, more comfortable, and improve sex for you and your partner.
 Warming the lube can also help keep you hard.
 Be aware, though, that oil-based lubes break down latex condoms, so it’s a safer bet to choose a water-based option.

 Put the condom as part of foreplay

-Practice putting the condom by yourself
+Practice putting on the condom by yourself

 Some men find it helpful to do a “test run” by using condoms while masturbating.
-In this low stress setting, you can get comfortable with condoms so you’re less stressed during sex.
-You’ll become quicker and this will reduce the time you’re not stimulated during sex.
+In this low-stress setting, you can get comfortable with condoms so you’re less stressed during sex.
+You’ll become quicker, and this will reduce the time you’re not stimulated during sex.
 Masturbating with a condom on can also help you get used to the sensations.